PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 --------------------------

 PowerDNS can also operate based on 'BIND'-style zone & configuration files.
-This 'bindbackend' has full knowledge of DNSSEC, but has no native way of storing keying material.
+This 'bindbackend' has full knowledge of DNSSEC but has no native way of storing keying material.

 However, since PowerDNS supports operation with multiple simultaneous